Should you snorkel or scuba dive in Molokini Crater, Hawaii?

 I was staying in Kihei with my friend Delphine, a private tour guide in Maui, a seaside town almost in front of Molokini Crater.
 As Molokini is only 4 km / 2.5 mi. from the shore, I thought it would be perfect to get there in no time.

 The ride to Molokini Crater took us about 45 minutes.
-After a briefing of safe snorkelling practices, we started snorkelling at our first stop, the “Back Wall”, at 8.00 am in a 28°C water.
+After a briefing on safe snorkelling practices, we started snorkelling at our first stop, the “Back Wall”, at 8.00 am in 28°C water.
 My buddy and I spent 25 minutes exploring the backside of Molokini Crater.
 Just below the surface, there were hundreds of Scissortail Sergeant fish and Pennant Coralfish.

 Our second stop was inside the crater, a site called “Enenue”, the eastern point of Molokini Crater.
 A school of Black Triggerfish was swimming below the boat.
-Here the crater goes into a gentle slope to approximately 15 m deep.
+Here, the crater goes into a gentle slope to approximately 15 m deep.
 For the first time, I made good use of my dive computer in freediving mode to see if I could dive a little bit deeper.
 7 m deep was the maximum I could do, but that was enough to have a look at the Pencil Slate Urchins or crabs hiding in the coral.

-It was a great stop as we swam with a turtle at the surface and then I saw a white-tip shark while free diving!
+It was a great stop as we swam with a turtle at the surface, and then I saw a white-tip shark while free diving!
 20 minutes later, it was time to make our way back to Ma’alaea Harbour.
 We were offered wraps, crisps and drinks for a light lunch on board and in the sun.
-By the way, don’t forget to bring a UV protected rashguard and reef friendly sunscreen, the sun hits hard in Hawaii.
+By the way, don’t forget to bring a UV-protected rashguard and reef-friendly sunscreen; the sun hits hard in Hawaii.

 Green Turtle - snorkelling Turtle Town Makena Maui Hawaii

-Molokini Snorkelling tour summary
+Molokini Snorkelling Tour Summary

 • Time: check-in 6.30 am – back at 12 pm